Mexico City: 20th century to present

 On 19 September 1985, at 7:19am CST, the area was struck by the 1985 Mexico City earthquake.
 The earthquake proved to be a disaster politically for the one-party state government.
 The Mexican government was paralyzed by its own bureaucracy and corruption, forcing ordinary citizens to create and direct their own rescue efforts and to reconstruct much of the housing that was lost as well.

-In 1987, the Historic center of Mexico City, a central neighborhood of Mexico City was enlisted as UNESCO World Heritage Site for its large collection of ancient Aztec and colonial architecture.